 Whether you take the Amtrak train from Chicago for a day trip or stop on the way from St. Louis to Chicago, there are some very important attractions to see in Springfield, the capital of Illinois.
-Many will particularly appeal to children and to history buffs of all ages.
+It is a 3.5 hour drive from Chicago in case you want flexibility.
+Many of these attractions will particularly appeal to children and to history buffs of all ages.
 In addition to the Lincoln historic sites, there are a number of casual restaurants, coffee houses, galleries and antique stores.
 There are also historic events, performances and reenactments throughout the year.
-I recommend:

 Dana–Thomas House: Located close to downtown, at 310 E. Lawrence, this is an historic home from 1902 designed by Frank Lloyd Wright for Susan Lawrence Dana.
 It was the 72nd building designed by Wright and currently has the largest collection of site-specific, original art glass and furniture that Wright designed.
 You can take a tour Thursday to Sunday from 9am to 4pm.
 It is a large house of 35 rooms, totaling 12,000 sq ft., on three levels.
 I really enjoyed the beautiful glass doors, windows, light fixtures, terra cotta sculpture and painted mural.
 It is considered to be one of Wright’s best preserved and most complete of his early Prairie-style homes.
 I only wish that interior photography was permitted!
 The tour lasts approximately 90 minutes.